shawnvera/tic-tac-toe/pseudocode.md

     2. clickable boxes RENDERED on UI FOR user input
     3. boxes fill with symbol according to which player clicks the box
-    4. game end WHEN either symbol has 3 in a row or IF all boxes > 9
+    4. game end WHEN either symbol has 3 in a row or IF all boxes > 9 4a. win condition, IF 3 of the same player symbols === in a row 4b. tie condition, IF all spaces are used and no player symbols === 3 in a row
     5. UI DISPLAYS result
-    6. restart button can either be visible the duration of the game or become visible after result is shown.
+    6. restart button can either be visible the duration of the game OR || become visible after result is shown.

     END

 **Functional**

 // Variables

+// this will create each molecule on the board

 let buildUI = document.getElementById("app");
 buildUI.forEach((block, index) => {